 Starting our Colts

 We begin working with our youngsters as soon as their first day.
-In that first summer, they learn to lead on a halter and be groomed.
-They learn to lunge and trail ride alongside mom and they meet our wonderful farrier.
+In that first summer, they learn to lead on a halter and be groomed, lunge and trail ride alongside mom.
+They also meet our wonderful farrier.

-In their second summer, as yearlings, they will learn to pass through a gate, longe on their own, pick up their feet and stand for the farrier.
+In their second summer, as yearlings, they will learn to pass through a gate, lunge on their own, pick up their feet and stand for the farrier.
 They will have plenty of practice at the exerciser, more grooming and lots of leading.
 They will get used to tarps flapping, machines running, blankets and small saddles on their backs.
+And they will learn to stand tied at the patience pole.

 As two year olds, the serious work begins, but all the little encounters along the way make this stage much easier for all of us!
 Friendly and calm two year olds are haltered and worked in the round pen and arena.
 Gradually they get used to new sights and sounds.
 Our trainer believes in a gentle start, so the first ride is not a chaotic event - it is a natural progression of their training.